sergueik/uru_serverspec/README.md

       # TODO: microservice configuration detail XML lookup
     end
     describe command("curl http://localhost:8443/#{catalina_home}/webapps/#{name}/health") do
-      its(:stdout) {should match 'UP'}
+      its(:stdout) { should match 'UP' }
     end
   end
 end
 ```

+- the server spec itself is elementary, it builds a valid Ruby hash which mimics the hieradata schema, and
+possibly other Puppet scope variables describing the application comtainer details
+and runs a file, directory, service health and optionally some advanced configuration checks
+for every deployed microservice.
-- the server spec itself is elementary, its only complexity is with integration with the cluster Puppet hieradata.
+Its only complexity arises with integration with the cluster Puppet hieradata - it is not uncommon
+when hundreds of microserice artifacts are deployed.
+Every now and then when a new  microservice expectaion is designed there is a moderate complexity task of coverting it into template.

 On Unix, there certainly are alternatives, but on Windows, rvm-like tools are scarcely available.
 The only alternative found was [pik](https://github.com/vertiginous/pik), and it is not maintained since 2012.